 |Applicant Competition||Very High|

-Can I get into Wellesley College?
-The school has a 22% acceptance rate.
-Last year, 1,251 out of 5,666 applicants were admitted making Wellesley College a very highly competitive school to get into with a low chance of acceptance for typical applicants.
+How hard is it to get into Wellesley and can I get accepted?
+The school has a 22% acceptance rate ranking it #11 in Massachusetts for lowest rate of acceptance.
+Last year, 1,379 out of 6,395 applicants were admitted making Wellesley a very highly competitive school to get into with a low chance of acceptance for typical applicants.
 Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 6 percent.
-Only 48% of those admitted chose to enroll in the school.
-Most incoming freshmen graduated in the top ten percent of their high school class.
+Wellesley College typically accepts and attracts "A-" average high school students.
+Only 44% of those admitted chose to enroll in the school.

 |SAT Test||25th Percentile Score|